Crestmead

 Employment performance in Crestmead has been below expectations when compared to most other areas nationally

-Crestmead's workforce is balanced across white and blue collar jobs.
+Crestmead has a diverse workforce with both white and blue collar jobs.
 Manufacturing and industrial sectors are prominent.

-Leading industries included health care & social assistance, manufacturing, and retail trade.
-Manufacturing had a significant presence, at twice the regional level.
-Professional & technical services were less prevalent, with 2.4% employment compared to 8.9% regionally.
-Many residents commuted elsewhere for work.
-Between June 2024 and June 2025, employment levels increased by 5.8%, labour force grew by 4.8%, reducing the unemployment rate by 0.9 percentage points.
-In comparison, Greater Brisbane had employment growth of 4.4% and a 0.4 percentage point drop in unemployment.
-As of Sep-25, Queensland's employment had contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Crestmead's employment mix suggests local growth of approximately 5.7% over five years and 12.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Leading industries include health care & social assistance, manufacturing, and retail trade.
+Manufacturing employment is particularly high at twice the regional level.
+Professional & technical services have a limited presence, with only 2.4% of jobs compared to the regional 8.9%.
+Many residents commute for work based on Census data.
+Between June 2024 and June 2025, employment levels increased by 5.8%, labour force grew by 4.8%, reducing unemployment by 0.9 percentage points.
+Greater Brisbane saw employment growth of 4.4% and a 0.4 percentage point drop in unemployment.
+Jobs and Skills Australia's national forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Crestmead's industry mix suggests local growth of approximately 5.7% over five years and 12.3% over ten years.

 Frequently Asked Questions - Employment